-We have concluded that the use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+I have concluded that the use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the body's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on South West of Scotland Transport Partnership's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from when the financial statements are authorised for issue.

-These conclusions are not intended to, nor do they, provide assurance on the body's current or future financial sustainability.
-However, we report on the body's arrangements for financial sustainability in a separate Annual Audit Report available from the Audit Scotland website.
+These conclusions are not intended to, nor do they, provide assurance on South West of Scotland Transport Partnership's current or future financial sustainability.
+However, I report on South West of Scotland Transport Partnership's arrangements for financial sustainability in a separate Annual Audit Report available from the Audit Scotland website.